WES K-8th Field Labs

-Meet your science goals this year at our outdoor campus as naturalists facilitate learning during this 3-hour field trip.
+Meet your science goals this year at Whiskeytown Environmental School as field instructors facilitate learning during this 3-hour field trip.
 Our curriculum is experiential (the kids WILL get wet!) and based on the California Science Standards.
 Offered Fall and Spring only.

 NGSS-Based Curriculum Topics:

 All field trips include a visit to Clear Creek.

 Kindergarten – Patterns of Survival: Students capture aquatic organisms and observe terrestrial forest organisms.
 Students find patterns that allow organisms to survive such as food, light, and water.
 (K-LS-1)

 First Grade – Evidence of Heredity: Students compare adult and immature organisms they capture in a creek ecosystem and try to match baby and mature plants in the forest.

 Second Grade – Habitat Diversity and Seed Engineering: Students compare the diversity of habitats and how plant reproduction plays a vital role by modeling seed dispersal through an engineering activity.

 Third Grade – Modeling Life Cycles and Evidence of Inheritance: Students discover similar and different life cycles in the stream and on land.
 They analyze and interpret data to discover variations within plant and animal populations.